alyoshark/resourcex/README.md

 # resourcex

+> This project is not longer of practical use with the dawning of Vue composition API

 > resourcex - Utilities to wrap global variables into rxjs observables with **reduced** learning curve

 > Disclaimer: The package is not related to SCHMUTTERER+PARTNER Information Technology or their RESOURCEX Trademark